-- Horatio Alger Association - National Academy of EngineeringUniversity of Southern California
+- Horatio Alger AssociationNational Academy of Engineering - · University of Southern California

 Dr. Austin has held an adjunct Research Professor appointment at the University of Southern California's Viterbi School's Department of Industrial and Systems Engineering since 2007.
 She served as President and Chief Executive Officer of The Aerospace Corporation, a leading architect for the United States' national security space programs, from 2008 until her retirement in 2016.
-From 2004 to 2007, she was Senior Vice President, National Systems Group at Aerospace.
-Dr. Austin joined Aerospace in 1979.
+From 2004 to 2007, she was Senior Vice President, National Systems Group, at Aerospace.
+Dr. Austin joined Aerospace in 1979

 Business Leadership / Operations: Eight years as CEO of The Aerospace Corporation.
 Thirty-seven-year career with The Aerospace Corporation included numerous senior management and executive positions.
+Established MakingSpace, Inc., a leadership and STEM (science, technology, engineering, and math) consulting firm, in December 2017.

-Finance: Over a decade of financial responsibility and experience at The Aerospace Corporation.
+Finance: More than a decade of financial responsibility and experience at The Aerospace Corporation.
+Audit Committee member at Amgen Inc.

-Global Business / International Affairs: Internationally recognized for her work in satellite and payload system acquisition, systems engineering and system simulation.
+Global Business / International Affairs: Internationally recognized for her work in satellite and payload system acquisition, systems engineering, and system simulation.
 Former CEO of a company that provides space systems expertise to international organizations.
+Director of companies with international operations